rbell/toolchest/README.md

   - Resize queue length
   - Dequeue work in queue
   - View work in queue and it's current state, priority and position in queue.
+- Publication package provides a generic publish-subscribe (pub/sub) mechanism for Go applications.
+It allows you to create publications to which multiple subscribers can listen.
+When a message is published, it's distributed to all relevant subscribers.
+  - **Generic:** Supports publishing and subscribing to messages of any type.
+  - **Filtering:** Subscribers can define filters to receive only messages that meet specific criteria.
+  - **Buffered Channels:** Subscribers receive messages through buffered channels, allowing for asynchronous message handling.
+  - **Concurrency-Safe:** Designed for concurrent use, ensuring safe message delivery in multi-threaded environments.
+  - **Timeout Support:** Control the maximum time spent attempting to deliver a message to a subscriber.
+  - **Clean Shutdown:** Gracefully close publications and subscriber channels.
+  - **Unsubscribe:** Subscribers can unsubscribe from a publication.
 - ValidationError
   - Facilitates error reflecting validation issues to a user.
   - Supports warnings and errors